 Preparation v. overthinking

-We live in an era of hyper-connectivity, full of information, communication, notifications, stimulation… And so, it kind of makes sense that you can’t just decide when you want to turn your brain off and go to sleep.
-The brain needs time to digest and process the day’s information, kind of like the ‘Wait an hour to go swimming after eating’ rule but for thoughts!
+We live in an era of hyper-connectivity, full of information, communication, notifications, stimulation… You can’t just decide when you want to turn your brain off and go to sleep.
+The brain needs time to digest and process the day’s information.
+Like the ‘Wait an hour to go swimming after eating’ rule but for thoughts!

 Establishing a bedtime routine is a good way to start to wind down before bed.
-Try spending half an hour or so getting things ready for the next day (picking out an outfit, packing a bag, meal prep, making a to-do list) and then half an hour relaxing (fresh PJs, a herbal tea and a good book).
-As long as you respect a few obvious ideas (no screens, no caffeine…), pretty much anything that helps you unwind and relax goes
+Try spending half an hour or so getting things ready for the next day (picking out an outfit, making a to-do list).
+Then spend half an hour relaxing (fresh PJs, a herbal tea and a good book).
+As long as you respect a few obvious ideas (no screens, no caffeine…), anything that helps you unwind and relax goes

 Journalling v. overthinking

 The pen is mightier than the overthinking!
-Taking a pen to paper (again no screens) and spending 15 minutes writing out your worries, stresses, frustrations or observations in a notebook.
+Take a pen and spend 15 minutes writing out your worries, stresses, frustrations or observations in a notebook.
 According to a study published in the Harvard Medical School Special Report, writing about your emotions can relieve stress and anxiety.

 If your racing thoughts lean more towards worrying about the next day, you can try taking 5 minutes to write out a to-do list.